rishalll/hackp-ai-tasks-rishal/task7_object_search/Readme.md

-# Task 7: Object Search System with YOLO and CLIP
+# Task 7: Object Search System

 An AI-powered object search system that combines **YOLO** (for object detection) and **CLIP** (for semantic understanding) to find similar objects across your image collection.

-This is a beginner-friendly project created as part of learning computer vision and object detection concepts.
+This is a beginner-friendly project created as part of my project for hackathon in Hackp2025 .

 ## Demo Video